dotnet/aspnetcore/CONTRIBUTING.md

 ### Ask questions

 If you have a question be sure to first checkout our [documentation](https://github.com/aspnet/blazor/wiki).
 You can also ask your question on [Stack Overflow](https://stackoverflow.com/) with the [blazor](https://stackoverflow.com/questions/tagged/blazor) tag to get help from the community.
-But if your still stuck, file an [issue](https://github.com/aspnet/blazor/issues) and we'll do our best to answer it.
+But if you're still stuck, file an [issue](https://github.com/aspnet/blazor/issues) and we'll do our best to answer it.

 ## Contributing code and content